BBieganowski/pymicrostructure/docs/user_guide.md

 - `bid_ob` and `ask_ob`: Lists containing bid and ask orders.
 - `ob_snapshots`: List of order book snapshots over time.
-- `midprices`: List of midprice values at each snapshot.
+- `midprices`: List of mid-price values at each snapshot.
 - `current_tick`: The current time step of the simulation.
 - `news_history`: List tracking the arrival of market news.